risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

 service accounts
-   request from a pod gets same as user authenticate, authorised and admitted
+   request from a pod gets (same as with user) authenticated, authorised and admitted

    service account gets created for each pod